Chrispy-Miracle/Stealing-Candy-From-Babies/readme.md

 In the game's current state, if the player can navigate to the end of the second level successfully, the game is won. <br>
-Did I even mention Space Storks?!
+Did I even mention *Space Storks*?!

 Good Luck and Have Fun!
 ***